Warwolt/tr2k_drum_machine/readme.txt

 Some goals of this little sideproject for starters:

-	o 	Sound authentic (ish) to the original Roland machines o 	Support a very similar (hardware) user interface to the 808 and the 909 o 	Have object-oriented code that is also aware of the hardware it runs on (the assembly) o 	Be a fun project!
+	o 	Drum machine should sound authentic (ish) to the original Roland machines. o 	It should support a very similar (hardware) user interface to the 808 and the 909. o 	Software should be object-oriented and aware of the hardware it runs on. o 	Written in idiomatic C++11 code ("Modern C++"). o 	Be a fun!

 // Rasmus K. Källqvist (R2K)